Anthony-Nolan/Atlas/README_HlaMetadataDictionary.md

 * `fetchApplicationInsightsSettings` (`ApplicationInsightsSettings`)
   * Details of the Logging Settings.
   * The HMD assumes that it is being run in Azure with an ApplicationInsight system attached.
 It will identify that system automatically, but you must provide the default LoggingLevel.
 Likely "Info".

+### Long directories

+Some of the files in the hla metadata dictionary tests are longer than the 260 character limit that Windows expects.
+This causes problems in the IDE and in Git for Windows:

+- For your IDE, use Visual Studio 2019, or Rider, as there are known issues trying to load the Test project in Visual Studio 2017 due to this.
+The issue is not present in more recent IDEs.
+- For your git, we use the `core.longpaths` git setting, as described in the zero-to-hero section above.
+If you cloned your repo prior to reading this README, it would be wise to delete and reclone it with the modified git setting.